tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 The typelist is a comma-separated list of types.

-### FIELDS clause
+### COLUMNS clause

-    FIELDS fieldlist
+    COLUMNS columnlist

-    fieldlist: [type.]fieldname (AS alias), ...
+    columnlist: [type.]fieldname (AS alias), ...
-    fieldlist: fieldexpression AS alias, ...
+    columnlist: columnexpression AS alias, ...

-The FIELDS clause identifies the set of fields that will be returned by the query.
+The COLUMNS clause identifies the set of columns that will be returned by the query.
 The fieldnames must be fields within the set of types specified by the typelist.
 If the fieldname is ambiguous then it may be preceded by the type name and a dot (.).
 The fieldname will be used as the key in the output JSON; an alias may be specified to change the key value.

 Instead of fieldname, an expression can be used that can specify operations on fieldnames; for example, ```Month(time) as month```.

 ### SORT clause

-    SORT BY field [REVERSED][, ...]
+    SORT BY column [comparator][REVERSED][, ...]

 The SORT clause controls how the output of the query is ordered.

 The SORT clause is run before any LIMIT clause or OFFSET clause is calculated, and before any windowed operations are run (Previous, Next).

 If not specified, the sort order is not guaranteed, and the same query may return different results from run to run.

+Comparator is the name of a comparison function.
+We currently expect to offer comparators for Numeric, Alpha, and Date values -- perhaps more.
+If a comparator is not provided, a best guess is made for the column type.

 ### GROUP BY clause

-    GROUP BY field[, ...]
+    GROUP BY columns[, ...]

-GROUP BY generates a single row for each distinct value of the GROUP BY fields.
+GROUP BY generates a single row for each distinct value of the GROUP BY columnss.
 Aggregation operations (Min, Max, Average, Sum, Count) apply only to the collection of rows with this value.
 If the data says:

     x   y
     -   -